lsloan/caliper-spec/guides/certification-guide.md

 * Certain [Event](https://www.imsglobal.org/spec/caliper/v1p2#event) properties are required and MUST be specified.
 Required properties include: <code>id</code>, <code>type</code>, <code>actor</code>, <code>action</code>, <code>object</code> and <code>eventTime</code>.
 * All other [Event](https://www.imsglobal.org/spec/caliper/v1p2#event) properties are considered optional and need not be referenced.
 Adherence to the rules associated with each required and/or optional property specified is mandatory.
 * Each [Entity](https://www.imsglobal.org/spec/caliper/v1p2#entity) participating in the [Event](https://www.imsglobal.org/spec/caliper/v1p2#event) MUST be expressed either as an object or as a string corresponding to the resource's [IRI](https://www.imsglobal.org/spec/caliper/v1p2#iriDef).
-* The actions vocabulary is limited to the supported actions described in the *Caliper Analytics&reg; Specification*, version 1.2, [Appendix A](https://www.imsglobal.org/spec/caliper/v1p2#actions), and no other.
+* The actions vocabulary is limited to the supported actions described in the *Caliper Analytics&reg; Specification*, version 1.2, [Actions Appendix](https://www.imsglobal.org/spec/caliper/v1p2#actions), and no other.
 * Serialized Events and Entities MUST conform to the syntactical requirements defined in the Caliper specification, and be contained within a Caliper [Envelope](https://www.imsglobal.org/spec/caliper/v1p2#envelope) using proper [JSON-LD context and serialization](https://www.imsglobal.org/spec/caliper/v1p2#serialization)

 ### <a name="generalProfile"></a>General Profile